Password policy

 - Connection brute force protection

-These policies help prevent unauthorized access by temporarily or permanently blocking users after repeated failures.
+These policies help prevent unauthorized access by temporarily blocking logins or database connections after repeated failures.

 When the policy is enabled and the failed attempts threshold is reached, CloudBeaver: